minetest/irrlicht/README.md

 IrrlichtMt version 1.9
 ======================

-The Irrlicht Engine is an open source realtime 3D engine written in C++.
+IrrlichtMt is the 3D engine of [Minetest](https://github.com/minetest).

-This is a fork by the [Minetest](https://github.com/minetest) developers that was stripped-down and customized specifically for use in Minetest.
+It is based on the [Irrlicht Engine](https://irrlicht.sourceforge.io/) but is now developed independently.
 It is intentionally not compatible to upstream and is planned to be eventually absorbed into Minetest.

 Build